Our Birth Injury Lawyers Explain Your Rights

 - Brain injury

-If you suspect your child's birth injury was caused by a delayed C-section, make sure you take steps to protect your rights.
+If you suspect your child's birth injury was caused by C-section malpractice, make sure you take steps to protect your rights.
 Make sure you contact us.

 We Can Help

 That's where we come in.
 Our birth injury lawyers have decades of experience holding medical professionals accountable for their actions.
-Our in-house legal team and nurse consultant know how to analyze medical records.
+Our in-house legal team knows how to analyze medical records.
 We also frequently consult with medical experts in their field.
-And if the doctor or insurance companies refuse to cooperate, we're prepared to take them to court if necessary.
+If the doctor or insurance companies refuse to cooperate, we're prepared to take them to court if necessary.

 The long-term financial impact of a serious birth injury caused by a delayed C-section can be astronomical.
 That's why it's important that you take your case seriously right from the start.
 That's why we want to meet with you.
 We handle a select number of legal cases in Georgia.
 That way, we can focus our attention on your case and making sure we do our job right.